The Scene

 Joyce donated the beautiful acrylic and charcoal works of art, which have been carefully cataloged and priced by friends of the late artist.

-The event, Ed’s Studio: A Celebration of the life and work of Edward Dlugopolski, is Jan.
-10-12, which an opening reception from 6-9 p.m.
+The event – Ed’s Studio: A Celebration of the Life and Work of Edward Dlugopolski – takes place Jan.
+10 to 12, with an opening reception from 6 to 9 p.m.
 Jan.
-10 at Water Street Studios' satellite location.
+10 at Water Street Studios’ satellite location in Batavia.

-According to a news release from Water Street Studios, Ed and Joyce were long time patrons of the arts, including the Elgin Symphony and the Lyric Opera.
+According to a news release from Water Street Studios, Joyce and Ed have been longtime patrons of the arts, including the Elgin Symphony Orchestra and the Lyric Opera.

 Dlugopolski grew up the son of Polish immigrants in Chicago.
 He won a scholarship to study at the School of the Art Institute of Chicago.
-After serving the Army in Korea, he got his degree at the University of Chicago.
-For 30 years he headed the art department at Glenbard West High School in Glen Ellyn.
+After serving in the Army in Korea, he got his degree at the University of Chicago and a graduate degree at Northern Illinois University.
+For decades, he headed the art department at Glenbard West High School in Glen Ellyn, retiring in 1987.

 The entire donated collection of Batavia artist Ed Dlugpolski’s work will be shown and available for purchase, starting in January, with proceeds to benefit Water Street Studios.